 - Drain the chile peppers and add the peeled tomatillos, tomato and onion to a food processor and process until smooth.
 Add the spices and process until combined.

-- In a medium saucepan, heat the oil over medium-high and add the pepper mixture and salt and
+- In a medium saucepan, heat the oil over medium-high and add the pepper mixture and salt and bring to a boil.

 Nutrition